 We should note here that our optimizer's actual time estimates are often far from the actual execution times, especially at the beginning of the execution when parameter estimates are rough and usually inaccurate.
-Fortunately, these time estimates are only used to pick the best available strategy, therefore even coarse estimates are sufficient.
+Fortunately, these time estimates are only used to pick the best available strategy; therefore even coarse estimates are sufficient.
 We observed high time estimation errors frequently in our experiments but, due to the large differences in execution time between the strategies, our optimizer still managed to pick good execution plans.
 As the execution progresses, the estimates become increasingly accurate and the optimizer not only identifies the best execution plans but also provides accurate time estimates as well.

-Figure 19: Actual vs. estimated execution times for Task 1b, as a function of the target recall $\tau$
+Fig. 24.
+Actual execution times for the "global" and "local" optimization approaches, for Task 1a and as a function of the target recall $\tau$ .

-As another interesting observation derived from out experiments, our prediction algorithm sometimes overestimates the achievable recall of a strategy (e.g., for Automatic Query Generation).
+As another interesting observation derived from our experiments, our prediction algorithm sometimes overestimates the achievable recall of a strategy (e.g., for Automatic Query Generation).
 In such cases, our (incorrectly picked) strategy runs to completion; then, naturally, our technique picks the "next best" strategy and continues the execution from the point reached by the (incorrectly picked) strategy.
 In such cases, we sometimes observed a small performance gain derived from this initial mistake, since the "incorrect" strategy outperforms the "correct" strategy for the first part of the execution.
-This result shows that a multi-strategy execution can often perform better than an optimization strategy that attempts to pick a single execution plan, which is precisely the rationale behind our local optimization approach.
+This result shows that a multistrategy execution can often perform better than an optimization strategy that attempts to pick a single execution plan, which is precisely the rationale behind our "local" optimization approach.

-The Local line in Figures 26, 27, 28, and 29 shows the actual execution time, for different recall thresholds, using our local optimization approach.
-Not surprisingly, the local optimizer behaves similarly to the global optimizer for low recall targets, where both optimization approaches proceed similarly.
-However, the local optimizer becomes noticeably preferable for higher target recall values that are beyond the reach of the fastest execution strategies: the global optimizer, by design, ignores an execution plan if this plan cannot reach the target recall.
-In contrast, the local optimizer can choose a fast execution strategy for extracting the initial batches of tokens, even if such strategy could not reach the overall target recall; then the local optimizer can pick a slower strategy to continue from the point where the fastest plan has stopped.
-Interestingly, the advantage of the local optimizer diminishes over time, and its execution times slowly converge towards the execution times of the global optimizer: the local optimizer targets the most promising parts of the database early on, through fast early executions, and the associated speed-ups in the execution diminish as the distribution of tokens over the unseen documents becomes sparser and sparser.
+The "local" line in Figures 24, 25, 26, and 27 shows the actual execution time, for different recall thresholds, using our "local" optimization approach.
+Not surprisingly, the "local" optimizer behaves similarly to the "global" optimizer for low recall targets, where both optimization approaches proceed similarly.
+However, the "local" optimizer becomes noticeably preferable for higher target recall values that are beyond the reach of the fastest execution strategies: the "global" optimizer, by design, ignores an execution plan if this plan cannot reach the target recall.
+In contrast, the "local" optimizer can choose a fast execution strategy for extracting the initial batches of tokens, even if such strategy could not reach the overall target recall; then the "local" optimizer can pick a slower strategy to continue from the point where the fastest plan has stopped.
+Interestingly, the advantage of the "local" optimizer diminishes over time, and its execution times slowly converge towards the execution times of the "global" optimizer: the "local" optimizer targets the most promising parts of the database early on, through fast early executions, and the associated speedups in the execution diminish as the distribution of tokens over the unseen documents becomes sparser and sparser.